 Vincente Flat trail follows the west facing slope of the Santa Lucia's for a number of miles.
 The route is all chaparral for the first couple of miles.
 Since the trail is almost never in shade, it can be VERY hot, so start this one early in the morning.
 Your reward is spectacular ocean views.
 The trailhead is right on Highway 1 across from Kirk Creek campground.
 More.

 Bears, Mountain Lions, Rattle Snakes, Poison Oak and Ticks

 Due to the drought, there is little chance that you will have any problems with bears or mountain lions.
 You may see a rattlesnake.
 If you do, step away from it and let it move off.
-Ticks are a nuisance, but due to the drought, they seem to have died off this summer.
+Ticks are a nuisance, but due to the drought, they seem to have died off last summer.

 The biggest problem that you may have is with Poison Oak.
 Nine out of ten people get a rash from poison oak.
 This rash is caused by an oil found in the plants.
 This oil is called urushiol (you-ROO-shee-all).
 The itchy, blistering rash often does not start until 12 to 72 hours after you come into contact with the oil.